0xSero/partisia-docs/docs/smart-contracts/integration/ledger/how-to-use-ledger-on-partisia-blockchain.md

 4. Accept the amount of [gas](../../../pbc-fundamentals/dictionary.md#gas) the transaction costs.
    ![interact(6)-fee.jpg](interact%286%29-fee.jpg)

 5. If you want to approve after the review you should click on _Approve_ on the device.
+Alternatively you should click _Reject_.
    ![interact(7)-approve.jpg](interact%287%29-approve.jpg)

 6. After approval, you can see that the Browser finishes the transaction and the transfer is complete.